-Middletown Connect - Middletown Youth Data Walk Neighborhood Revitalization Program - Update on Infill Housing
+Middletown Connect - Middletown Youth Data Walk Neighborhood Revitalization Program - Update on Infill Housing a) Receive and file the following board and commission minutes:

 CONSENT AGENDA. . .
 Matters listed under the Consent Agenda are considered to be routine and will be enacted by one motion and one vote of consent.
 There will be no separate discussion of these items.
 If discussion is desired, that item will be removed and considered separately.